vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   command into a vector of operations would reintroduce an intermediate instruction list and add allocation to simple commands.
 Most commands need only one body; remove forwarding helpers without adding that representation.
-- Keep source-driver initialization rules explicit for now.
-Several apparent startup guards initialize a whole song, others initialize one track, and Sony PS2 also resets section state.
-Per-command hooks also perform real driver work.
-A new lifecycle hook needs a stronger benefit than removing a few boolean guards.
+- Keep source-driver initialization rules explicit.
+Stream entry now has a dedicated hook because initialization must precede an interleaved stream's first delay, including SonyPS2 section changes.
+Per-command hooks still perform real driver work in other formats; do not turn every such hook into startup code merely to remove boolean guards.
 - Keep explicit draft types and scanner finalization validation.
 A generic draft framework would complicate four small author-facing types.
 The first finalization pass checks all required programs/payloads before consuming any